gveraa/pililo-trader-mock-server/README.md

 - If neither is specified, all scenarios are allowed
 - Cannot use both in the same mapping (validation will fail)

+**Key Points:**
+- X-Mock-Scenario is a **request header** sent by the client
+- It is **NOT** configured in JSON mock files
+- The mock server reads this header and modifies its response
+- Multiple scenarios can be combined with commas
+- Mock files can restrict allowed scenarios using `allowedScenarios`/`forbiddenScenarios`

 **Pattern Placeholders:**
 - `[ms]` - Milliseconds value
 - `[percent]` - Percentage value (0-100)